spessasus/spessasynth_core/docs/spessa-synth-processor/index.md

 Parameters:

-- eventType - ProcessorEventType - the event type.
+- eventType - SynthProcessorEventData - the event type.
 - eventData - depends - the event data.

 [Refer to the synth event types for all events.](event-types.md)